APogue/APogue.github.io/pages/projects.md

 Unlike human coders, it offers:

-- Consistency — decisions are made the same way every time, without subjective variation
+- Consistency — decisions are rules-based, reducing subjective variation
-- Reproducibility — all outputs follow codified rules and transparent protocols
+- Reproducibility — designed to produce the same outputs given a set of inputs
 - Auditability — every classification includes an embedded justification block that can be independently reviewed
-- Scalability — the system is built to process many incidents quickly, making large-scale oversight analysis feasible
+- Scalability — the system is designed to process incidents efficiently, making multi-incident analysis feasible

 This model does not trade off rigor for speed.
-It is designed to scale without sacrificing evidentiary standards, enabling automated analysis that remains accountable at every step.
+It is designed to scale without sacrificing evidentiary standards, enabling semi-automated analysis that remains accountable at every step.

 ### Open Methodology

 This framework is designed for transparency, adaptation, and long-term accountability.
 While originally developed for higher education, its structure supports replication across institutions and oversight contexts.

-- Transparent — All coding protocols, source rules, and variable definitions will be public and version-controlled
+- Transparent — The criteria for how sources are linked to incidents and how evidence is coded will be public and version-controlled
-- Adaptable — The inclusion logic and variable structure can be tailored to other settings where response equity matters
+- Adaptable — The rules for selecting incidents and how coding variables are defined can be tailored to other settings
 - Reproducible — Incident outputs can be regenerated and audited from scratch using the same inputs
 - Evolving — The system is under active development and welcomes community review, testing, and refinement